Support

 9.1 Can I apply for InnoNext?

-10. If you are a HE Research & Infrastructures researcher
+10. Talents from HE Research Infrastructures

 10.1 Can I apply for InnoNext?